 There are two types of hidden text.
 The first is text that is coloured the same shade as the background thus rendering it invisible to human visitors but not to search spiders.
 The second is text that is hidden behind images or under document layers.
 Search engines tend to dislike both forms and have been known to devalue documents containing incidents of hidden text.

 Most meta tags are absolutely useless.
 The unethical part is that some SEO firms actually charge for the creation and insertion of meta tags.
 In some cases, there seems to be a meta tag for virtually every possible factor but for the most part are not considered by search spiders.

-In general, StepForth only uses the description and keywords meta tags (though we are dubious about the actual value of the keywords tag), along with relevant robots.txt files.
+In general, StepForth only uses the description meta tag along with any relevant robots meta tags.
 All other identifying or clarifying information should be visible on a contact page or included in the footers of each page.

 One of the most unethical things a service-based business can do is to charge clients for a service they don’t really need.
 Charging for, or even claiming submissions to the major search engines are an example.
 Search engine spiders are advanced enough to no longer require site submissions to find information.
 Search spiders find new documents by following links.
-Site submission services or SEO firms that charge clients a single penny for submission to Google, Yahoo, MSN or Ask Jeeves, are radically and unethically overcharging those clients.
+Site submission services or SEO firms that charge clients a single penny for submission to search engines are radically and unethically overcharging those clients.

 Placing a URL inside a “call-to-action” email continues to be a widely used of search marketing spam.
 With the advent of desktop search appliances, email spam has actually increased.
 StepForth does not use email to promote your website in any way.

 There are several ways to use the redirect function to fool a search engine or even hijack traffic destined for another website!
 Whether the method used is a 301, a 302, a 402, a meta refresh or a java-script, the end result is search engine spam.